EdgeNet-project/edgenet-legacy-2024/docs/README.md

 # EdgeNet Documentation

 ## What is EdgeNet?
-EdgeNet is an open-source edge cloud orchestration software that is built on top of industry-standard cloud software [Kubernetes](https://kubernetes.io/) and utilizes [Docker](https://www.docker.com/) for containerization.
+EdgeNet is an open-source edge cloud orchestration software extensions that is built on top of industry-standard cloud software [Kubernetes](https://kubernetes.io/) and utilizes [Docker](https://www.docker.com/) for containerization.
 The source code can be found [here](https://github.com/EdgeNet-project/edgenet).

-In the EdgeNet Project, we provide [EdgeNet Testbed](https://edge-net.org) which is a globally distributed edge cloud for Internet researchers.
+The EdgeNet software can be installed on any kubernetes cluster.
+The documentation of EdgeNet software is distinct from the [EdgeNet Testbed](https://edge-net.org) which is a globally distributed edge cloud for Internet researchers.
 We encourage everybody to contribute a node to the testbed.
 For more info please visit the [website](https://edge-net.org).

+## EdgeNet's Features
+### Edge Computing
+With cloud computing, providers can offer their computational resources to clients and bill according to their usage.
+One of the key concepts of cloud computing is to allow a pay-as-you-go model.
+With the maintenance burden of the hardware on some of the software stack being handled by the provider, clients can only use the services the provider offers and cut expenses.

+Different service models are offered by different cloud providers such as IaaS (Infrastructure as a Service), PaaS (Platform as a Service), and SaaS (Software as a Service).
+There are also other alternatives for more specific cases.
+For instance, in recent years it has been seen that the overhead of creating VMs is not tolerable for edge computing cases.
+Thus a new term CaaS (Container as a Service) is started to be used in the industry.

+CaaS enabled lower overhead when creating and running workloads since container technology does not require a hypervisor and is more agile than VMs.
+This is why EdgeNet, which has been designed to be compatible for edge environments, is developed with the CaaS service model in mind.
+So it can run in edge and in cloud with lower overhead.

+### Multi-Tenancy
+Generally, the need for multi-tenancy arises when more than one user wants to use the service that is offered by the provider at the same time.
+To make sure the tenants do not harm others they need to be isolated from each other.
+Different isolation techniques are used to enable multi-tenancy by different projects.
+For example, Virtual Kubelet based frameworks, such as Liqo, Virtual Kubelet, and tensile-kube enables multi-tenancy by creating multiple separate clusters.
+Other's such as Virtual Cluster, k3v, vcluster, and Kamaji runs a separate control plane for each tenant.
+EdgeNet's multi-tenancy approach is to have only one control plane and separate the tenants logically.
+This approach is also named single-instance native.
+Other projects enable this kind of multi-tenancy such as HNC, Capsule, kiosk, and Arktos.

+In EdgeNet a tenant is the fundamental entity that can manipulate workloads.

+### Consumer and Vendor Tenancy
+In general cloud services support two types of tenancy.
+The first is called Consumer Mode, in which the tenant is the user.
+It can create, delete, and update workloads.
+The second is called Vendor Mode.
+In this mode, the tenant can resell the access to the resources to others.

+EdgeNet supports both of these modes of tenancy.
+So that tenants can resell their resources and use them at the same time.

+### Tenant Resource Quota
+To bill their customers and prevent excessive use, cloud providers put resource quotas on their tenants and limit their usage.
+In the Kubernetes, resource quotas can be put on namespaces.
+EdgeNet also supports hierarchical namespaces.
+Combining these two EdgeNet allows tenant's resources to be propagated hierarchically.

+The HNC (Hierarchical Namespace Controller) project also implements this functionality however, there is no requirement for a quota to be attributed to each namespace.
+Since it creates logical problems in multi-tenant environments, EdgeNet makes it compulsatory to assign resource quotas to namespaces.

+### Kubernetes Custom Resources
+EdgeNet extends the Kubernetes API server instead of modifying a fork of it.
+In this way, the EdgeNet can work with different versions of Kubernetes and the repository doesn't need to be updated for every change in Kubernetes' main repository.
+This is done by having CRDs (Custom Resource Definitions) and custom controllers.
+CRDs in Kubernetes are the most straightforward methods of adding extra functionalities.
+EdgeNet comes with different CRDs for functioning which will be explained in the next chapter.

 ## Components of EdgeNet
 EdgeNet adds [custom resource definitions](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) (CRDs) to Kubernetes to extend its capabilities to edge computing.
 We have divided these components into 3 groups.
 Please refer to the following list of components: